Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: ML/AI assisted Simulations

 \section{ML/AI assisted Simulations}

-The hKLM design is implemented in the Detector Design for High Energy Physics framework (DD4HEP)~\cite{Frank:2014zya}.
+The hKLM design is implemented in the Detector Design for High Energy Physics framework (DD4HEP)~\cite{frank_markus_2018_1464634}.
 The hKLM geometry is built from a compact XML file, and interfaces with the GEANT4 simulation software via DD4HEP.
 The framework provides a python based interface with GEANT4, where input files from event generators (hepmc3 or ROOT file types) or particle gun definitions can be used to specify particle generation.
+All simulations use GEANT4 version geant4-11-02-patch-01 with the physics list ``FTFP\_BERT''.
+The ``Geant4CerenkovPhysics'', ``Geant4OpticalPhotonPhysics'', and ``Geant4ScintillationPhysics'' plugins are loaded when simulating optical photons, but are not used when utilizing the fast parametrized generator described in this section.

 As discussed above, the detector is a steel-scintillator sandwich design.
 Thin air gaps (0.3 mm) are inserted between each material layer.
-At variance to the earlier designs, we employ only a single scintillator layer with strips positioned along the $z-$direction with the hit location along the strip determined by the signal arrival timing at the two ends.
+At variance to the earlier designs, we employ only a single scintillator layer per steel layer with strips positioned (without orientation prejudice) along the $z-$direction with the hit location along the strip determined by the signal arrival timing at the two ends.
 We use a strip width of 3~cm and a strip length of 150~cm.
 The number of layers and thickness of steel and scintillator layers are subject to an optimization described below.
 The starting point for the design is 14 layers with a steel to scintillator split of 72\% to 28\%.
+We will refer to this geometry as the status quo (SQ).

 As the detector optimization process explores a large number of design parameters, the resources required for the simulation are significant.
 The leading contribution is the simulation of the optical photons.
 We therefore decided to replace it with a fast parametrized generator utilizing generative Artificial Intelligence (AI).
 This approach proved to fulfill both of our requirements, a significant processing speedup while still faithfully reproducing the distribution of the incoming photons, which is an important input to downstream particle ID and the energy reconstruction algorithms.